TowerBR/backup_software_testing/test_03_Evernote_Duplicati-default_vs_Duplicacy_128k_chunks.md

-## Test #4
+## Test #3

 ## Objective

-This is a test to compare Duplicacy performance backing up a Evernote repository with variable and fixed chunks.
-The objective is to find out which of the two chunk settings (variable or fixed) best applies to back up a large file that has small daily modifications.
+Compare the performance of Duplicati and Duplicacy in the backup of an Evernote repository, which basically consists (90%) of a SQLite database.

 ## Test parameters

 * Repository: An Evernote data folder, with ~3.47 Gb, of which the database (*exb* file) represents 3.38 Gb (97%).
-* Storage: Two local folders.
+* Storage: Two local folders, one for Duplicati e another for Duplciacy.
-* Chunks: 1 Mb variable and 1 Mb fixed (two backup jobs).
+* Chunks: both 1 Mb variable default size (Duplicati: ____ kb and Duplicati: 4M).

 ## Method